Bachelor of Arts – Specialisation in Te Reo Māori

 Level 7 Courses

-Delivered in partnership with Laidlaw College, this will be a full-immersion, three-year degree designed for those who want to deepen their reo, ground themselves in tikanga, and step into their potential – whether that’s within iwi spaces, community development, education, media, or church ministry.
+Delivered in partnership with Laidlaw College, this full-immersion degree is designed for those who want to deepen their reo, ground themselves in tikanga, and step into their potential, whether within iwi spaces, community development, education, media, or church ministry.

 Anameka Paenga & Te Karere Scarborough